 If you think a treadmill is too big for your home, think again.
 A foldable treadmill could be a great solution for your space versus a traditional, non-folding option.
 When not in use, foldable treadmills are made to do what their name implies: fold and store.
 Not only are these treadmills convenient, but some of them still have the bells and whistles you’d expect from a non-folding option.

-The team here at Garage Gym Reviews has personally used and tested more than 50 treadmills: foldable ones, non-motorized ones, ones made for walkers, ones made for runners.
+The team here at Garage Gym Reviews has personally used and tested more than 50 treadmills: foldable ones, non-motorized ones, ones made for walkers, and ones made for runners.
 We have used the best treadmills for a home gym, and we have used ones we wouldn’t recommend.

 When rating the best folding treadmills, we looked at factors that include: